Styling Qt Quick Controls#

 Qt Quick Controls comes with a selection of styles.

-The Default Style is a simple and light-weight all-round style that offers the maximum performance for Qt Quick Controls.
+The Basic Style is a simple and light-weight all-round style that offers the maximum performance for Qt Quick Controls.

-The Fusion Style is a platform-agnostic style that offers a desktop-oriented look'n'feel for Qt Quick Controls.
+The Fusion Style is a platform-agnostic style that offers a desktop-oriented look and feel for Qt Quick Controls.

 The Imagine Style is based on image assets.
 The style comes with a default set of images which can easily be changed by providing a directory with images using a predefined naming convention.